arookas/flaaffy/README.md

 #### whap

-The _whap_ action between binary and XML banks.
+The _whap_ action converts between binary and XML wave banks.
 The binary format is the standard "WSYS" (or "ws") format used in Super Mario Sunshine.
 Both big endian and little endian are supported.
 The XML format is a basic, XML-based representation of the binary format.